Kontinuous Kontext: Continuous Strength Control for Instruction-based Image Editing: Method

 \subsection{Kontinuous Kontext}

-\paragraph{Preliminaries.} We build our model on Flux Kontext~\citep{batifol2025flux}, a DiT-based instruction-driven image editing model.
-It takes a source image and an edit instruction as input and outputs the edited result.
+\textbf{Preliminaries.} Our model builds on Flux Kontext~\citep{batifol2025flux}, a DiT-based image editing model.
+It takes a source image and instructions and outputs the edited image.
 The design follows Flux~\citep{flux}, where image and text are encoded as tokens and processed through visual and textual attention streams.
-Flux Kontext extends this by encoding the source (context) image with the Flux autoencoder, then concatenating the source tokens ($x$) with the noised target tokens ($y_t$), which are jointly processed in the visual stream (Fig.~\ref{fig:model-architecture}).
+Flux Kontext extends this by encoding the source (context) image with the Flux encoder, then concatenating the source tokens ($x$) with the noised target tokens ($y_t$), which are jointly processed in the visual stream (Fig.~\ref{fig:model-architecture}).
 As in Flux, a pooled embedding of the edit instruction is fused with the timestep embedding to predict separate modulation parameters for both textual and visual tokens.

 \paragraph{Conditioning on edit strength.} Our goal is to inject the scalar edit strength into the instruction-driven Flux Kontext model~\citep{batifol2025flux}.
-Intuitively, edit strength can be viewed as an attribute of the instruction itself, which suggests representing it as an additional token in text token sequence.
-However, our early experiments revealed that the text embedding space is not a smooth latent space for strength control, often producing abrupt transitions between adjacent edit strengths (Fig.~\ref{fig:supply-ablate}).
+Intuitively, edit strength can be viewed as an attribute of the instruction itself, which suggests representing it as an additional token in the text token sequence.
+However, our early experiments revealed that the text embedding space is not a smooth latent space for strength control, often producing abrupt transitions between adjacent edit strengths (appendix Fig.8).
 Recent works~\citep{garibi2025tokenverse, dalva2024fluxspace} have shown that the modulation space of DiT models is highly disentangled and enables fine-grained control of attributes in text-to-image generation.
 In particular, object-specific attributes can be modified by adjusting the modulation parameters of the corresponding word in the text prompt~\citep{garibi2025tokenverse}.
+Conditioning in the modulation space provides global conditioning that is structurally equivalent to widely used AdaLN~\cite{adaln}.